A Rather Disgusting All-Day Project

 The plan was to quickly install this new range hood.
 I figured it was a simple job... unscrew the old hood, let it drop down off the cabinets above the range and then easily screw the new range hood in place.
 I should be done with this in about 30 minutes!

-Well... that didn't go as planned and this quick little 30 minute task required about four or five hours of unexpected work.
+Well... that didn't go as planned and this quick little 30 minute task required about four or five hours of frustrating, filthy, greasy, and unexpected work.

 The wiring needed to be in a different place than where it was coming out of the wall.
 I needed to install a new outlet inside the upper cabinet for the new range hood.
 Moving that wire to the new outlet was a bigger problem than expected because I had to move it to the other side of a wall stud but I didn't want to open up the wall.

-This upper cabinet was also covered in a thin coat of grease so I needed to degrease that before I installed the new range hood.
+Just like the old range hood, this upper cabinet was covered in a thin coat of grease so I needed to degrease that before I installed the new range hood.
 I didn't want to get any of that old grease, nor water, nor cleaners on the new range hood so this time consuming task needed to be accomplished now before I installed the new hood.

-I had holes to drill in the upper cabinet for the rewiring and new outlet.
-This created a huge mess that even fell behind the range.
+I had holes to drill in the upper cabinet for the rewiring and a new duplex electrical outlet.
+This created a huge mess on the stove, on the countertops and even behind the range.
 Once I finished installing the new hood, I would need to pull out the range and clean up the mess I made.
 In hindsight, I should have pulled the range out at the beginning of this project but I really did think this was just going to be a quick and simple task so I left it in place.
 I covered the range but I left it in place.

-I also found that this new range hood was a different height than the old range hood.
-It was noticeably thinner which meant I was left with a two inch band of old wall exposed under the new hood.
+I also found that this new range hood was a different height than the old range hood!
+It was noticeably thinner which meant I was left with a two inch band of old wall exposed under the new hood and above the backsplash on the wall behind the range.
 In the end, I chose to mount a piece of wood with hooks in it to hang our primary cooking utensils.
-This wood covered the large band of old wall that was uncovered.
+This wood covered the large band of old wall that was now exposed.
 This took some time as well.

 Comments